-This article will cover the nitty-gritty details about the Conjoint question.
+This article covers the nitty-gritty details about the Conjoint question.

 We use a research-level statistical library called ChoiceModelR to obtain a part-worth utility for each attribute level for each respondent.